npm package discovery and stats viewer.

 bip post --dry-run # preview with character counts, no API calls

 Posts via official APIs first (X, LinkedIn, Reddit).
-Falls back to Playwright browser automation if the API fails.
+Falls back to Playwright browser automation if API fails.
 HackerNews always uses Playwright (no official submit API).

 bip evolve

-Claude reads your current BUILD_IN_PUBLIC.md, recent git log (50 commits), package.json, and posting history, then proposes updates section by section:
+The AI reads your current BUILD_IN_PUBLIC.md, recent git log (50 commits), package.json, and posting history, then proposes updates section by section:

-• Detects new/removed dependencies for the tech stack
+• Tech Stack: Detects new/removed dependencies

 bip soul evolve